thw17/BIO598_Tutorial/README.md

   ```
 The resulting list of variants is quite small.
 Because the mitochondrial genome is haploid, we really only expect to see variant records for sites where individual 1 differs from the reference.
 However, because there are so many copies of mitochondria sequenced during normal genome sequencing, we might expect a bit of heteroplasmy and the possibility of heterozygous calls.

-We can print all heterozygous calls with a site quality greater than 30 (less than a 1 in 1000 chance of being incorrectly identified as a polymorphic site) to the screen with the following command (using SnpSift from the main directory):
+We can print all heterozygous calls with a site quality greater than 30 (less than a 1 in 1000 chance of being incorrectly identified as a polymorphic site) to the screen using SnpSift with the following command (from the main directory):
   ```
   cat vcf/ind1.raw.vcf | SnpSift filter "'(isHet(GEN[0])) & (QUAL >= 30)'"
   ```
 * Note that we have to use double quotes around the single quotes because of how conda wraps SnpSift.
 SnpSift is actually a .jar file that has to be called using java (e.g., ```java -Xmx2g -jar SnpSift.jar ...```).
 Conda wraps the command line in a bash script, and to pass your filter expression ```'(isHet(GEN[0])) & (QUAL >= 30)'``` to a bash script from a command line, you have to enclose it in double quotes.
 If you were to use a version of SnpSift that you downloaded directly (as a .jar), you'd have to add the java arguments before calling SnpSift and remove the double quotes (leaving only the single quotes).

 You should see four heterozygous calls passing filters, along with the full VCF header.
 While each caller, unfortunately, produces its own version of a VCF, the header usually contains a very detailed description of how to interpret the file.

+That's all we're going to do in terms of filtering vcf files today.
+In case you're interested in doing more filtering, SnpSift is a very flexible and powerful vcf parser.
+You can find out more about what it can do [here](http://snpeff.sourceforge.net/SnpSift.html).
+We also downloaded bcftools, which is another useful tool for working with vcf files ([check out the manual here](https://samtools.github.io/bcftools/bcftools.html))

 ### Putting it all together
 To run our pipeline on our two samples, we can simply run the following commands: